seerocode/mta-alerts-scraper/README.md

    ```

 Your docker container should now be running the scraper.
 If you need to detatch from the container in your VM without stopping it, press `CTRL+P` followed by `CTRL+Q`.
 To reattach to the container and check its progress, run `docker attach mta-alerts`.
 If that fails, run `docker ps` to see the running containers, copy the container ID, and run `docker attach <container_id>`.

-### R Markdown Notebook

-If you want to jump straight into the data, download RStudio desktop from [here](https://www.rstudio.com/products/rstudio/download/#download) if you don't have it already and open the `mta-alerts.Rmd` notebook in the `analysis` directory to run the notebook with the data for outages.

-Alternatively, you can open the CSV file in your preferred CSV editor but be warned that it is 220,000+ rows of data.